livingdocsIO/documentation/content/guides/media-library/media-library-setup/index.md

 In all other cases, the automatic crop calculation falls back to the center crop as it was before `release_2022-11`.

 ## Videos

-Since `release-2021-03` you can manage your Videos with the Livingdocs Media Library as well.
-It works pretty similar to the images.
+Videos work in a similar way to images.
 The solution still has some shortcomings you need to be aware of:

 - No render strategies or video services like you know them from images are available yet.
 That means the system works well if you render from the JSON in the delivery, but not so well if you let Livingdocs do the rendering to HTML.
 - As with images, you don't want to deliver the original Video file to your customers directly but have some kind of transcoding to different formats and sizes.
 There is no integrated solution to this in Livingdocs yet.